sbelharbi/structured-output-ae/README.md

 This code is a Theano based implementation (Python 2.7).
 To run it, you must install Theano and its dependencies (numpy, matplotlib, ...).
-Octave and oct2py are needed needed for the evaluation.
+Octave and oct2py are needed for the evaluation.

 Before running the code, you need to download the data by running the script sop_embed/download_face_data.sh.